Mirloslim/RepData_PeerAssessment1/PA1_template.md

 ```
 # [1] 10766
 ```
-The values are different slightly from the values of the first part of the assignment.
-The impact of imputing missing data on the estimates of the total daily number of steps is minute.
+The values differ slightly from the values from the first part of the assignment.
+The impact of imputing missing data on the estimates of the total daily number of steps is minimal.

 ## Are there differences in activity patterns between weekdays and weekends?